 When it comes to serving legal documents, it is advisable to use a professional process server.
 But what is a process server?
 And why would you need one?

-Process servers are a fundamental part of our justice system.
+Process server services are essential for ensuring legal compliance and the timely delivery of court documents.
+They are a fundamental part of our justice system.
 They help protect our rights and make sure everyone involved in a lawsuit receives notice of all proceedings.

+A certified process server follows strict legal guidelines to uphold the integrity of the service process.
 If you’re filing a lawsuit, it’s important to know what qualifications to look for when you’re hiring these professionals.
-Read further on what is a process server and how to hire the right professional so that everyone’s rights are safeguarded.

 What is a Process Server?

-Process servers can file and retrieve court documents and they routinely deliver or “serve” legal papers to defendants or others involved in a court proceeding.
-Once they’ve served these legal papers, process servers then complete an Affidavit of Service or here in California, a Proof of Service, that confirms that the legal papers were delivered.
+Process servers can file and retrieve court documents, and they routinely deliver or “serve” legal papers to defendants or others involved in a court proceeding.
+This court papers service ensures due process and legal transparency.

 Types of Service of Process

-There are two main ways a process server can deliver court documents that notifies a defendant of a claim against them.
+There are two main ways a process server can deliver court documents that notify a defendant of a claim against them.
 These two main ways include:

 Personal Service of Process